jeromechua/Grab-AI-For-SEA-Computer-Vision/README.md

 This is a challenge from Grab to identify the make / model and color of vehicles.

 # Libraries
-- Required
+Required

-pip install mat4py
+- pip install mat4py
-pip install opencv-python
+- pip install opencv-python
-pip install tensorflow
+- pip install tensorflow
-pip install keras==2.2.2
+- pip install keras==2.2.2

-- May Require
+May Require

-pip install numpy
+- pip install numpy

 # Prerequisite
 - Download the model file ("model_frcnn.hdf5") from https://drive.google.com/open?id=1sODlnbkThlpQa-msGefKljOW97OK7CcT and copy to "4-Making_Predictions" folder.
-- Download training data from
+- Download training data from imagenet.stanford.edu/internal/car196/cars_train.tgz.
+Extract and copy to "2-Read_ImgLabels_Resizer_From_CSV" > "cars_train" folder.

 # Data Cleaning
 - "1A-cars_train_annos.mat.ipynb" reads all the bounding boxes and classes of the vechicles and export it to CSV format